MapleJack/The-generating-tool-of-non-recursive-zipboom/README.md

 ## Introduction
 This tool is a non-recursive zip bomb batch generator based on "zipbomb-20190822.zip" provided by David Fifield and is a python3 script. （I have provided this zip file.
 If you need the latest version or need to learn more about non-recursive zipbomb, please enter https://www.bamsoftware.com/hacks/zipbomb/）

-This script was written by the way because of my experimental needs, so it doesn't look so formal (of course, my own code level is also limited)
+This script was written by the way because of my experimental needs, so it doesn't look so formal.

 ## How to run it
 Please run this script in the same directory as the file "zipbomb".
-This script provides all the zipbomb batch generation commands mentioned in the "MakeFile" file except zbxxl.zip and zbxxl.extra.zip, because these two commands will consume a lot of RAM and take a lot of time.
+This script provides all the zipbomb batch generation commands mentioned in the "MakeFile" file except zbxxl.zip and zbxxl.extra.zip, because these two commands will consume a lot of RAM and take a lot of time.The generated files will be placed in a folder named "zips".

 ## How to use it
 ### Format